toddwschneider/nyc-presidential-election-map/README.md

 ## Data processing

-`fetch_election_results.R` downloads certified data from the vote.nyc website, loads it into an R session, does a bit of processing, combines with the unofficial results scraped above, and writes aggregated results to a file called `nyc_election_results_by_district.csv`
+`fetch_election_results.R` downloads certified data from the vote.nyc website, loads it into an R session, does a bit of processing, and writes aggregated results to a file called `nyc_election_results_by_district.csv`

 I've included my aggregated results file in this repo, in addition to the raw data files as I downloaded them from vote.nyc.
-You should be able to reproduce similar results by running the Ruby and R scripts, though the unofficial results in particular will update over time as more ballots get counted, in which case your results might not match up with mine
+You should be able to reproduce similar results by running the Ruby and R scripts, though the unofficial results might update over time as more ballots get counted, in which case your results might not match up with mine

 ## Map